 Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at November 30, 2017 and February 28, 2017 was composed of \$308.6 million and \$297.1 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
 This investment is subject to unique risks.
 (See "Risk Factors-Our investment in Saratoga CLO constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility" in our Annual Report on Form 10-K for the fiscal year ended February 28, 2017).
 We do not consolidate the Saratoga CLO portfolio in our consolidated financial statements.
 Accordingly, the metrics below do not include the underlying Saratoga CLO portfolio investments.
 However, at November 30, 2017, \$296.7 million or 98.0% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investment was in default with a fair value of \$1.6 million.
-At February 28, 2017, \$288.5 million or 98.7% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investment in fair value of \$1.4 million.
+At February 28, 2017, \$288.5 million or 98.7% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investment was in default with a fair value of \$1.4 million.